GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README.md

 ### Recommended software

-- epydoc - enable PyCharm to parse Core's documentation.
-Use `py -m pip install epydoc` with your selected python interpreter or install it from PyCharm
 - PyCharm Community Edition - very recommended, possible to enable intellisense(limited) for Blender code and for RPR Core
 - Visual Studio - has a very nice python extension, possible to enable intellisense for Blender and for RPR Core, provides remote debugging in Blender